Waxing Your Skis – a Beginner’s Guide

 Frequently Asked Questions (FAQ)

-You do not have to wax your new cross-country skis, but it is recommended that you do.
+You do not have to wax your new cross country skiing equipment, but it is recommended that you do.
 Although most of the cross-country skis come waxed, they could be lying in the factory or shop for a long time, and it is better to wax them before you take them out on their first adventure.

 It depends on how often you ski and the conditions you ski in.
 Ideally, as soon as you start feeling that the coating has become irregular, or when the graphite coating (which is black) starts turning grey, you should wax the skis.